KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

     the generated image will use **red**, following your brand kit guidelines.
     This ensures visual consistency and keeps all campaign creatives on-brand, regardless of the prompt details.

-  For more information on setting up and using brand kits, refer to Brand Kit. (link)
+  For more information on setting up and using brand kits, refer to Brand Kit.
 </Callout>

 7. Click **Generate**.
 Review the generated image and click **Insert** to add the image to your campaign.